JetBrains/teamcity-documentation/topics/how-to.md

 ```

-On Windows you may need to increase the [ThreadsPerChild](http://httpd.apache.org/docs/2.4/mod/mpm_common.html#threadsperchild) value as described [in the Apache documentation](http://httpd.apache.org/docs/2.4/platform/windows.html).
+On Windows, you may need to increase the [ThreadsPerChild](http://httpd.apache.org/docs/2.4/mod/mpm_common.html#threadsperchild) value as described in the [Apache documentation](http://httpd.apache.org/docs/2.4/platform/windows.html).

 ### NGINX

-For the NGINX configuration below, use the ["RemoteIpValve" Approach](#Proxy-Tomcat-RemoteIpValve) for configuring TeamCity server.
+For the NGINX configuration below, use the ["RemoteIpValve" Approach](#Proxy-Tomcat-RemoteIpValve) for configuring the TeamCity server.

-Versions 1.3\+ are recommended.
-Earlier versions do not support the WebSocket protocol, so use the settings noted in [the previous documentation version](https://confluence.jetbrains.com/display/TCD8/How+To...).
+Versions 1.3 or later are recommended.
+Earlier versions do not support the WebSocket protocol, so you should use the settings described in the [previous documentation version](https://confluence.jetbrains.com/display/TCD8/How+To...).

 ```Java